OzzyGoylusun/Excel-Annual-Sales-Performance-Analysis/README.md

 ### Data Sources

-Sales Data: The dataset used for this analysis is the "data.csv" file, containing detailed information about each transaction made by the company's customers.
+Order Data: Alongside with two others, the primary dataset used for this analysis is the "order_dataset.csv" file, containing detailed information about orders, their categories and impacts in dollar value.

 ### Tools